 Air supply or Exhaust Blockage

-- Due to improper installation or leakage in the vent pipe, it interrupts the combustion airflow or blocked the vent pipe.
+- Improper installation or leakage in the vent pipe interrupts the combustion airflow or blocks the vent pipe.

-- Fail to maintain proper clearance for air ventilation as per instruction manual, or it may be too close to other objects that block the air supply, such as the risk of fire hazards.
+- Failure to maintain proper clearance for air ventilation as per the instruction manual may be too close to other objects that block the air supply, such as the risk of fire hazards.

 How to fix